-10. Add warmth with lilac tones
+20. Add warmth with lilac tones

 If you're looking to add touches of pink and purple to the room look for a grey with lilac undertones.
 A warmer temperature within the grey helps to enhance the warmth of pink accent colours.

-11. Seek stripes to make a statement
+21. Seek stripes to make a statement

 A grey and white stripe design provides a playful backdrop for layers of any accent colour.
 As your baby grows you can change the furniture and accessories to suit a new age, but the stripes will retain the same appeal.

-12. Open up the space with a neutral warm grey
+22. Open up the space with a neutral warm grey

 When decorating a small nursery space which may be lacking in natural light look to the warmer end of the grey scale.
 Like with the best white paint grey has hidden depths, meaning the undertones can look very different in different lights and different size rooms, and at various times throughout the day.

 Enhance the warm tones with accents of punchy pink on soft furnishings and complement the look with bright white furniture.

-12. Welcome sunshine rays with bright accessories
+23. Welcome sunshine rays with bright accessories

 A soothing shade of grey creates the perfect backdrop to add pops of playful colour.
 Colours that go with grey in any room, particularly a nursery, are blush pink, navy blue, invigorating green and uplifting yellow to lift the look.

 Painting walls in grey provides a timeless background, giving you the freedom to add pops of colour through a brightly colour pendant light, bold bedding and vibrant accessories such as bunting.